Amaimersion/yandex-disk-telegram-bot/README.md

 CREATE DATABASE <POSTGRES_DB>;
 ```

+Keep in mind that database have encrypted data in some tables.
+It is means that you should use exact a same `FLASK_SECRET_KEY` environment variable that was used at the moment of database backup.
+You will be not able to fully interact with database if you will use different `FLASK_SECRET_KEY`.
+So, usually you will also want to backup your `.env.production` file in order to keep your secrets.

 ### Resources

 This project have `gunicorn` and `rq`, which have workers that creating fork of parent process.
 It is means extensive usage of machine resources, particularly RAM.